Three Important Things

 1. Gradient Descent On Separable Data Has Implicit Bias Towards Max-Margin SVM

 Why is it that over-parameterized models fitted on training data via gradient descent actually generalizes well instead of overfitting?
-In this work, the authors make headway towards answering this question by showing that the solution found by gradient descent on linearly separable data actually has an implicit bias towards the \(L_2\) max-margin SVM solution, meaning that it will eventually converge to that solution (even as validation loss may be increasing).
+In this work, the authors make headway towards answering this question by showing that the solution found by gradient descent on linearly separable data actually has an implicit bias towards the

 As a brief recap of max-margin (also known as hard) SVM, consider the linearly separable dataset given in the figure below: